-The purpose of this standard is to protect audiences from viewing or listening to broadcasts that are likely to cause widespread undue offence or distress or undermine widely shared community standards.
+The purpose of this standard is to protect audiences from viewing or listening to broadcasts that are likely to cause widespread disproportionate offence or distress or undermine widely shared community standards.

 Attitudes differ widely and continue to evolve in New Zealand's diverse society.
 Caution must therefore be exercised when considering matters of taste and decency.
 The feelings of the particularly sensitive cannot dictate what can be broadcast.
-However, broadcasts must not seriously violate community norms or unduly disturb the audience.
+However, broadcasts must not seriously violate community norms or disproportionately disturb the audience.

-Context is crucial.
+Context is crucial

 The context may justify the inclusion of challenging material or minimise its harmfulness.
 For example, the timing of a broadcast is relevant on free-to-air TV which has timebands, but not for pay TV which does not.
 Pay TV operates in a less restrictive environment due to the choice customers make in paying to receive broadcasts.
-Challenging material broadcast late at night, on a news programme or as a central part of a dramatic narrative, is more likely to be acceptable.
+Challenging material broadcast late at night, on a news programme or as part of a dramatic narrative, is more likely to be acceptable.
 So is challenging material that advances our understanding of important issues.
 We also recognise that violence has more impact when depicted visually on TV.
 Each case will depend on its particular facts and context.
-However, some material may be unacceptable in any context, such as graphic depictions of actual murders or rapes.